Haymarket Metro station

 Haymarket is a Tyne and Wear Metro station, serving the Haymarket area of the city of Newcastle upon Tyne in Tyne and Wear, England.
 It joined the network as a terminus station on 11 August 1980, following the opening of the first phase of the network, between Haymarket and Tynemouth via Four Lane Ends.
+It underwent extensive remodeling in 2009.
+It is served by up to 10 trains per hour.

 History

 The station opened to through services on 15 November 1981, following the opening of the third phase of the network, between Haymarket and Heworth.
 Prior to this, trains reversed using the crossover between Haymarket and Monument.

 Haymarket is located at the northern end of Northumberland Street.
 It is a short walk from both Newcastle and Northumbria University, Newcastle Civic Centre and the Great North Museum: Hancock.
-It is located around 100 m from Haymarket Bus Station, and 250 m from Eldon Square Bus Station.
+It is located around 100 m from Haymarket bus station, and 250 m from Eldon Square Bus Station.

 It is the deepest station on the Tyne and Wear Metro network.
 Prior to the station's refurbishment in the late 2000s, the staircase (since replaced by a third escalator) had 105 steps.
 The station also has underground rooms, restricted from the public, which contain archives and various historical documents.

 The station was used by 3,216,144 passengers in 2017–18, making it the second-most-used station on the network after Monument (5,245,507).